-Parents can Help Children Succeed
+Parents can Help Children with TBI Succeed

 Parents should make the request for an initial evaluation in writing to their child’s school principal or special education director.
-If identified, a child with TBI can receive an array of supports to address individual needs through either an Individual Education Plan (IEP) under The Individuals with Disabilities Education Improvement Act of 2004 (IDEA) or a 504 Plan under the Section 504 of the Rehabilitation Act of 1973.
+If identified, children with TBI can receive an array of supports to address individual needs through either an Individual Education Plan (IEP) under The Individuals with Disabilities Education Improvement Act of 2004 (IDEA) or a 504 Plan under the Section 504 of the Rehabilitation Act of 1973.

 Services offered under IDEA include, but are not limited to, specially designed instruction, occupational therapy, speech-language therapy, physical therapy, recreation therapy, psychological services, counseling services, and social work services.
 A 504 Plan generally includes accommodations such as extended time to complete assignments and tests, provision of notes for class lectures, preferential seating in the classroom, and special materials such as large print books.

 Research has shown that a critical factor influencing school success for children with TBI is the degree of collaboration between the child’s parents and educators.
 Once children with TBI are back in school, parents will want to develop and maintain a non-adversarial working relationship with teachers.
 Parents may find it helpful to research tips for being a proactive advocate for their child and to practice effective communication skills when working with their child’s school team, such as using “I” statements.